Skip to main content

 After college, you’ll head to four years of medical school—two years of classroom work and two years of clinical practice under the supervision of licensed doctors and medical professionals.

-Medical school is difficult, and it’s no question that you’ll have to focus and study hard.
-Throughout your four years, you’ll also need to take countless exams, including the United States Medical Licensing Examination (USMLE) Step 1 and Step 2
+Medical school is difficult, and there’s no question that you’ll have to focus and study hard.
+Throughout your four years, you’ll also need to take countless exams, including the United States Medical Licensing Examination (USMLE) Step 1 and Step 2.

 Residency